babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: My list of bugs was a mix of WebKit tracker, Chrome tracker, and Babel issues.
 Very few of them had both.
 Which was interesting because at some point it doesn't matter what happens, somebody who needs to know about this isn't going to.

-Babel is not even the maintainer of that compat data, and it wasn't reported through the compact data because who is going to be a web developer using Babel, running code in a browser, but then know to report it over at all the kangax compat-table.
+**Jason**: Babel is not even the maintainer of that compat data, and it wasn't reported through the compact data because who is going to be a web developer using Babel, running code in a browser, but then know to report it over at all the kangax compat-table.

 **Henry**: Either coordination effort, not that we need to make our own compat table.
 We do have a real reason to do that, in the interest of our project.
 I thought for a lot of people, the compat-table was just like a nice thing to look at it.
 But for us it's literally the data to make this work.